iter8-tools/docs/docs/tutorials/abn/abn.md

     kubectl expose deployment backend --name=backend --port=8091
     ```

-Before calling the backend, the frontend uses *Lookup()* to identify the track to send requests to.
-Since there is only one version of the backend deployed, all requests will be sent to it.

 ## Generate load

 Generate load.
-In separate shells, port-forward requests to the frontend service and generate load for multiple users.
-For example:
+In separate shells, port-forward requests to the frontend component and generate load for multiple users.
+A [script](https://raw.githubusercontent.com/iter8-tools/docs/main/samples/abn-sample/generate_load.sh) is provided to do this.
+To use it:
     ```shell
     kubectl port-forward service/frontend 8090:8090
     ```